-Members do not need to share their email or any other information and will earn one mile per two dollars spent
+Members do not need to share their email or any other information and will earn 1X per $2 spent

-Online members need to share their email and opt to receive emails from Free Spirit Dining and will earn three miles per dollar spent
+Online members need to share their email and opt to receive emails from Free Spirit Dining and will earn 3X miles per $1 spent

-VIP members are online members with 12 or more qualifying transactions and will earn five miles per dollar spent
+VIP members are online members with 11 or more qualifying transactions and will earn 5X per $1 spent

 Hawaiian Airlines does not have its own unique dining program.
 Instead, they have created a “Marketplace,” which is a collection of retailers (including restaurants).
 Here is the alphabetical directory of Hawaiian partners that earn extra miles.
 While not every restaurant listed returns the exact same amount of miles, the majority of them seem to return 2.5 miles per dollar spent with no requirements or restrictions.
 Furthermore, this program may be able to be stacked, given there doesn't appear to be any ties to Rewards Network.

 Effective 11/12/19, Marriott Convoy members will receive four Marriott Convoy Points for each eligible U.S. dollar spent.

 Any member holding Elite status (Silver, Gold, Platinum, Titanium, or Ambassador) will earn 6X points (50% percent more).